Emadram/GitSmartCommiter/README.md

 - If you get permission errors, try running PowerShell as administrator

 -------------------------------------------------------------------------------
-# Git Auto-Commit for macOS
+# Git Auto-Commiter for macOS

 This script automatically watches a directory for changes and commits them to Git with descriptive commit messages.